botisan-ai/gpt3-tokenizer/README.md

 # GPT3 Tokenizer

-This is a TypeScript tokenizer for OpenAI's GPT-3 model.
+This is a isomorphic TypeScript tokenizer for OpenAI's GPT-3 model.
 Including support for `gpt3` and `codex` tokenization.

-Currently it works in NodeJS, but since the support for browser is also transparent, it should be easy to port it to browser.
+It should work in both NodeJS and Browser environments.
 ## Usage

 First, install: